jeff-adkisson/swe-3643-fall-2024-homework/homework-2/csharp/Homework2/README.md

 ## 2. Code Implementation

-Converted psuedocode to C# code in two projects: Calculator and Console.
+Converted pseudocode to C# code in two projects: Calculator and Console.

 To execute the code from a Terminal:
 1. Clone the repository.